-- Reduced engine wear: Many fleet managers are starting to monitor miles per engine hour.
+- Reduced engine wear: Many fleet managers monitor miles per engine hour.
 A general rule of thumb in the industry is that one hour of engine idle time is equal to 30 miles on the road.
 While 30 miles on the road in an urban area is very different than 30 miles on the road in a rural area, the bottom line remains the same: Reducing hours spent idling results in a reduction of total hours on the chassis.

 - Extended asset life: Reducing the amount of time an engine spends idling helps prolong the life of the truck.
 After implementing EnPak solutions on its work trucks, one company expected truck chassis life to increase from the typical seven or eight years to 10 or 12 years, given the reduction in idle time.

 - Reduced maintenance and service needs: Less idle time also means that engine maintenance schedules can be extended — saving time and money and reducing the amount of downtime for service.